Use the assistant to guide customer communications

 Some ways the assistant reminds you of upcoming activities are:

 Evaluating your communications and notifying you when a contact or account has been inactive for a while.

 Identifying email messages that might be waiting for a reply.

 Alerting you when an opportunity is nearing its close date.

-The administrator must enable auto capture before you can try it out.
-For complete details about prerequisites, how to enable the feature, and how to set it up, see Configure Assistant.
+The administrator must enable assistant before you can try it out.
+For complete details about prerequisites, how to enable the feature, and how to set it up, see Configure the assistant.

 How and where the assistant can help you